tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 [here](https://github.com/tylerlrhodes/cd-list-refactoring-demo/tree/linked_list_snippet1a).

-Without further delay, here is the initial version (all in one file linked in Github, the copy posted here removed some comments):
+Without further delay, here is the initial version (all in one file linked in Github, the copy posted here removed some comments).

+### Initial "Music CD List":

 ```Python
 ###CodeSnippet-linked_list_snippet1a###